 3 Teaspoons Instant Yeast

 2/3 Cup sugar

 1 Cup warm water

 2 Teaspoons pumpkin pie spice

-Whisk eggs, salt, ½ cup melted margarine, ¾ cup sugar, 1 ½ cups pumpkin puree, ½ cup warm water, pumpkin pie spice, and yeast in a large bowl.
+Whisk egg, melted butter, water, sugar, pumpkin, pumpkin pie spice, coffee and yeast in a large bowl.

 Add the flour one cup at a time to yeast mixture.
 Using a strong spatula to mix at the beginning and using your hands to mix once it gets too difficult with the spatula.

 Once the dough is fully mixed, turn onto a floured surface and knead for 8-10 minutes.
 (If you don’t knead the dough well enough, the challah will not hold its shape when it is braided.)

 Grease a large bowl with spray oil and transfer the dough to the bowl.
 Cover with a damp paper towel and put in the oven to proof.
 (Make sure the oven is off!)
 Proof until the dough is doubled in size about 45 minutes-1 hour.

 Once proofed, turn the dough onto a floured surface and cut into 3 equal portions.
 Roll each portion into a thick log.
 Braid as you would for a 3 strand challah.
 Let the loaves proof for another 30 minutes.